temporarymoon/aoc/2019/README.md

 Running:

 - days 1 & 2 are made in typescript (So you'll need ts-node or something similar to run them)
-- day 3 was made in f# (So you'll need the dotnet cli to run it)
+- days 3 & 4 was made in f# (So you'll need the dotnet cli to run it)